High-dimensional ridge regression with random features for non-identically distributed data with a variance profile: Introduction

 as the dimensions $n,m$ and $p$ tend to infinity comparably, where $X_n \in \mathbb{R}^{n \times p}$ denote the matrix of predictors, and the function $h$ is applied element-wise to the matrix $\frac{WX_n^\top}{\sqrt{p}}$}.
 These works prove the convergence of {\CB the empirical distribution of singular values} of $H$ {\CB towards a limit that is characterized} by a fixed-point equation for the related Stieltjes transform.
 Nevertheless, the non-linearity induced by the activation function $h$ makes $H$ difficult to study with {\CB conventional methods in RMT}. {\CB To circumvent this issue}, these works provide a simpler matrix, that we refer to as the {\CB ``linear-plus-chaos" approximation} of $H$, that shares the same limiting singular-value distribution as that of $H$.
 This powerful result appeared to be very useful in a statistical context as it was used in various works, see e.g.\ \cite{adlam2020neural,MeiMonta22,triple-descent,9931146}, to {\CB obtain} asymptotic equivalents of the training and prediction risks {\CB in the regression framework for the RF model}.

 {\CB In this paper, we} aim at providing asymptotic equivalents of the training and test risks in a broader context involving variance profiles (a notion to be defined later) {\CB to model settings where {\CM the rows of the random matrix $X_n$ are not necessarily iid}.
 In order to achieve this goal, our {\CB approach} strongly relies on an extension of the ``linear-plus-chaos" {\CB approximation of the matrix $H$ recently proposed} in \cite{DaboMale} when the {\CB data matrix $X_n$ and the random features matrix} $W$ are endowed with variance profiles.
+This contribution is complementary to two nearby strands of literature.
+On the one hand, relative to our previous work on linear ridge regression with a variance profile \cite{BigotDaboMale}, the present paper addresses the genuinely nonlinear random feature matrix and therefore requires the linear-plus-chaos approximation together with traffic-theory and operator-valued free-probability tools.
+On the other hand, some recent deterministic-equivalent analyses of ridge regression and random feature regression allow generic non-diagonal covariance structures \cite{defilippis2024dimension,cheng2024dimension}.
+Our focus here is different: we treat row-wise diagonal covariance matrices that vary across samples.
+This setting is especially natural for mixture models, class-dependent heteroscedasticity, and other independent-but-non-identically distributed designs.